-Some arrhythmias can cause problems with contractions of the heart chambers by:
+Some arrhythmias can cause problems with contractions of your heart chambers by:

-In any of these situations, the body's vital organs may not receive enough blood to meet their needs.
+In any of these situations, your body's vital organs may not receive enough blood to meet their needs.

 The effects on the body are often the same, however, whether the heartbeat is too fast, too slow, or too irregular.
 Some symptoms of arrhythmias include, but are not limited to: